Ahead of Aero-India, US underscores importance of defence partnership with India

 The US has significantly expanded the range and depth of its defence cooperation with India and this is a progression that reflects deepening strategic convergence on a range of issues over many years and across several administrations, Heflin said.

-Kelli L Seybold, deputy under secretary of the US Air Force for International Affairs said that the presence of the US at the Aero India underscores strategic importance and value we place on growing defence partnership between the two countries.
+Kelli L Seybold, deputy under secretary of the US Air Force for International Affairs said that the presence of the US at Aero India underscores strategic importance and value we place on growing defence partnership between the two countries.
 Our relationship is built on common interest and on a common vision of free and open Indo-Pacific, she also said.

 Seybold also said that the US has enhanced the depth of relations with India.
 We are deepening ties through defence platforms and exercises.
 We are widening the scope of our defence agreements, she further said.